chrisohaver/conditional/README.md

 * `server_ip`: server's IP address; for IPv6 addresses these are enclosed in brackets: `[::1]`
 * `server_port` : client's port

+#### Metadata

+When you enable the _metadata_ plugin, metadata are available as a variables in expressions.
+When including a metadata value in an expression, wrap the metadata name in square brackets e.g.`[example/metadata]`.

 ### Available Functions

 * `incidr(ip,cidr)`: returns true if _ip_ is within _cidr_